jesse-spevack/stimulating_events/README.md

 }
 ```

-Now let's add some targets in our new list item controller so that it is easy to reference the important elements in our list item, the inner text with the name of the speaker, the check, and then the entire list item itself.
+Now let's add some targets in our new list item controller so that it is easy to reference the important elements in our list item.
+First the entire list item, which we'll call item.
+Next we need the check, and finally, let's also add a data list item target equals text to make it easy to find the name of the speaker.
 ```erb
 <li data-list-item-target="item" ...>
   <span data-list-item="text" ...>